Photo credit: Chris Norman / Chemonics International

 Concern that microorganisms are becoming resistant to common antimicrobial drugs, such as antibiotics and malaria treatments, is sparking debate across the globe.
 Antimicrobial resistance could lead to the rise of superbugs, creating a global health security risk — the UN warned last year that the number of deaths caused by antimicrobial resistance could reach 10 million by 2050.

 How can policy makers, and antimicrobial producers, prescribers, and users, be encouraged to prevent the overuse of antimicrobials?
 And what can be done to curb the rise of drug-resistant infections in low- and middle-income countries?
-Following a panel discussion, run by Chemonics International in partnership with The Economist Intelligence Unit, exploring new and emerging behaviour change strategies aimed at preventing the rise of antimicrobial resistance, we will be hosting an interactive online debate to further explore these important issues.
-The two-hour debate will include specialist panellists as well as views from SciDev.Net readers, and comments from social media.
+Following a panel discussion, run by Chemonics International in partnership with The Economist Intelligence Unit, exploring new and emerging behaviour change strategies aimed at preventing the rise of antimicrobial resistance, we hosted an interactive online debate to further explore these important issues.
+The two-hour debate included specialist panellists as well as views from SciDev.Net readers, and comments from social media.

 Claire Heffernan, Director, London International Development Centre

 Claire Heffernan researches the behavioural drivers to resilience, and adaption to the rise in antimicrobial resistance across the global South.
 As the former Head of Infection and Immunity at the University of Bristol, Heffernan initiated the Risk and Resilience Hub, which explores four interlinked critical global challenges: climate change and health, antimicrobial resistance, sustainable food systems and disease emergence.

 Eric Fèvre, Professor of Veterinary Infectious Diseases at the Institute of Infection and Global Health, University of Liverpool